Grace Lloyd: Women's

 Lloyd played third for the Susan Froud rink at the 2022 Ontario Scotties Tournament of Hearts, which had been postponed until April of that year due to the COVID-19 pandemic in Ontario.
 The team finished 3–4 at the event.

 Lloyd joined the Isabelle Ladouceur rink at second position in 2022 after graduating from the junior ranks.
 They had a strong first season in 2022–23, winning the North Grenville Curling Club Women's Fall Classic, the Stroud Sleeman Cash Spiel and the Gord Carroll Curling Classic events on the tour.
 The team also played in their first Grand Slam of Curling event at the 2023 Canadian Open.
 They lost all three of their games in the triple knockout event.
 They also qualified for the Ontario Scotties Tournament of Hearts that season, going 2–3.
 By virtue of winning the North Grenville Fall Classic, the team qualified for the season ending Champions Cup Grand Slam event.
 Lloyd and third Jamie Smith switched positions for the event, with Lloyd throwing third stones.
 At the Champions Cup, the team finished 1–4.

 For the 2023–24 curling season, Lloyd continued playing third on the team.
 The Ladouceur rink played in the 2023 PointsBet Invitational event, put on by Curling Canada.
 The team won their first round game against Serena Gray-Withers, but lost in the second round to Rachel Homan.
 The team played in the 2024 Ontario Scotties Tournament of Hearts, where they qualified for the playoffs, before losing to Chelsea Brandwood rink in the C1 vs C2 game.

+Lloyd would join the new Hailey Armstrong rink as their third for the 2025-26 curling season, now curling out of the Whitby Curling Club alongside Michaela Robert, Rachel Steele, and Lori Eddy.
+Lloyd would win her first provincial women's championship that season at the 2026 Ontario Women's Curling Championship, beating Danielle Inglis 10-3 in the final, qualifying the team to represent Ontario as the host team at the 2026 Scotties Tournament of Hearts that was held in Mississauga, Ontario.